 ACROBiosystems expands custom GMP-grade protein services to drive CGT development and commercialization

-NEWARK, Del., June 7, 2023 /PRNewswire/ -- Cell and gene therapy (CGT) is a cutting-edge therapy that combats cancer by bolstering the immune system through stem cell infusions or modified immune cells.
+BASEL, Switzerland, June 7, 2023 /PRNewswire/ -- Cell and gene therapy (CGT) is a cutting-edge therapy that combats cancer by bolstering the immune system through stem cell infusions or modified immune cells.
 However, manufacturing cell therapies is no easy feat.
-Cell therapy products have a higher R&D and production requirement, alongside stricter regulatory requirements for performance, quality, consistency, and safety.

 To support the commercialization of cell therapies, ACROBiosystems is now offering a global custom GMP-grade protein services.
 As part of their service platform for preclinical / clinical research, ACROBiosystems' custom GMP-grade protein services is specifically designed for raw or ancillary materials used in CGT manufacturing.